-Instead, people should be pledging --better yet, SWEARING-- allegiance to The Constitution and the principles of The Father of Our Country.
+Instead, people should be pledging --better yet, SWEARING-- allegiance to The Charters of Freedom and the principles of The Father of Our Country.
 The former is merely a symbol.
 The latter are the very essence and safeguards for the preservation of "Liberty and Justice for All."
-(Of course, citizens are encouraged to stand in the presence of the flag when they swear said oath)
+Of course, citizens are encouraged to stand in the presence of the flag when they swear said oath

 I defer further comment to men of higher stature and credibility: